Kapytal-io/draglet-api-testing/README.md

-# Draglet API testing
+# Exchange API testing

-Testing latency and load on the OpenAPI based draglet api using NodeJS.
+Testing latency and load on the OpenAPI created exchange API using NodeJS.

 ## Summary

-This repo provides tools for testing the [draglet](https://www.draglet.com/) api which is based on OpenAPI.
+This repo provides tools for testing the [exchange](https://omiex-test.draglet.com/api#/) api which is created using OpenAPI.

 ## Swagger